pkarsy/AutomaticSchoolBellTimer/README.md

 - ON/OFF switch
 - Dual tape, hot glue, or anything you prefer to fix things inside the box.

-### STEP 8.
+### Step 7.
 Assembling the circuit
-For the usb cable you will neet to open a hole like this and then use some Hot glue/UV-glue/Epoxy putty to fix the cable inside the hole.
+For the usb cable you will neet to open a hole like this and then use some Hot glue/Epoxy putty to fix the cable inside the hole.
 TODO photo

-### Step 9.
 Check the assembled box
 Connect the USB cable with the PC and check the functionality of the module.
 If you have not set the taimetable parameters yet, probably this is a good time to do so.

-### STEP 10.
+### Step 8.
 Protecting the web interface from anauthorized access
 Set a Tasmota Web Admin Password to access the page. school.local(or IP) → Configuration → Other → Web Admin Password (Username is "admin").
 The page is not encrypted, so not very secure, but it is on LAN only, so I guess is OK. be sure to keep the password written in a save place.
+There is a paragrapaph at the end of the page with oter solutions.

-### STEP 11.
+### Step 9.
 Intall the electrical connector (near the manual bell switch)
 SWITCH OFF THE POWER OF THE electrical bells.
 Usually there is a dedicated switch in the electrical table.

 PHOTO
 Most probably the school already has a circuit for the bell, and a wall button for manual ringing.
 In that case the most straitforward way is to install the connector 2 cables at the 2 poles of the switch.
 With this **dry contact** configuration the Bell rings whenever the SSR/Relay is activated.
 There is no need to uninstall the old timer (if exists), just disable it.
 Or if you are sure you can completely remove the old timer, use the 2 wires for our SSR/Relay.

-### STEP 12.
+TODO
 Plug the Timer connector in the newly installed connector.
 Make sure that there is a wall electrical socket for the usb charger **DEDICATED** for this purpose.
 You do not want someone unpluging the timer, to charge a mobile phone or whatever.

-### STEP 13.
-Reconfigure WIFI to use the AP at school.
+### Step 10.
+Reconfigure WIFI to use the new AccessPoint.

 **Plug the USB cable to you laptop** (chromium based browser) and type "tasmota installer" We will use the same tasmota installer. type Connect and choose the port.